-Fishing facilities in the form of a fleet of boats, engines and fishing gear generally have the status of loan capital (Azzahra & Dharmawan, 2015).
+Fishing facilities in the form of a fleet of boats, engines, and fishing gear generally have the status of loan capital (Azzahra and Dharmawan, 2015).
 Fishing equipment such as the traditional Pakkaja or Bale-bale still contribute to the vulnerability of fishermen.
 The existence of formal financial institutions such as banks and cooperatives (Anwar, 2013) does not contribute to the fulfilment of fishing financial capital.
-The absence of fishermen's savings as a source of financial capital forced fishermen to obtain financial capital from Pappalele with a debt pattern, and the catch was collected by the Pappalele (Anwar, 2013; Tebaiy et al., 2019).
+The absence of fishermen's savings as a source of financial capital forced fishermen to obtain financial capital on Pappalele with a debt pattern, and the catch was collected by the Pappalele (Anwar, 2013; Tebaiy et al., 2019).

-Ridwan & In'am, 2021).
+Sources of financial capital originating from loans are vulnerable for fishermen (Ridwan and In'am, 2021).
 Pinggawa obtains a capital loan with a verbal agreement pattern; namely, 5% of the total fisherman's income will be allocated to Pappalele (the owner of the capital).
 In this phase, the capital loan (Leasiwal, 2017; Pahlevi et al., 2021) provides a way out for the Torani fisherman working group to continue their fishing operations for flying fish and the roes.
 If it cannot be returned to the owner of the capital in one fishing season, it will become a debt status for the next fishing season.
 Large financial capital and small catches may cause Torani fishermen to be in debt to the owners of capital (Halik et al., 2020).
 The production factors, the amount of output/production, is related to income and highly dependent on financial capital.
-Two contradictory conditions determine the desire of fishermen to work; namely, fishermen have a strong will to increase their fishing effort, and on the other hand, fishermen are powerless to access the capital resources needed by fishermen to exploit natural resources.
+Two contradictory conditions determine the desire of fishermen to work; first, fishermen have a strong will to increase their fishing effort, but on the other hand, fishermen are powerless to access the capital resources needed by fishermen to exploit natural resources.

 The government policy contributes to vulnerabilities for Torani fishermen.
-Government policies impact directly the sustainability of the fisheries-catching business.
+Government policies directly impact the sustainability of the fisheries-catching business.
 The increase in fuel prices and restrictions on fuel purchase is a policy that directly impacts the fishery business.
-Fisheries catching is one of the sectors that has felt a heavy burden due to the increase in fuel prices (Hamzah et al., 2017), with subsidized diesel prices from Rp 5,150 to 6,800 per liter.
-Fisheries catching business is highly dependent on the availability of fuel oil supply at affordable prices.
-Since the government has imposed restrictions on the purchase of fuel oil, the fishermen of Torani face difficulty accommodating large quantities of fuel.
-The need for diesel fuel by Torani fishermen for Fakfak Papua was 2-3 tons liters, depending on the type of engine and the number of machines used.
+Fisheries catching is one of the sectors that has felt a heavy burden due to the increase in fuel prices (Hamzah et al., 2017), with subsidized diesel prices from Rp 5,150 per litre to Rp 6,800 per litre.
+Fisheries catching business is very dependent on the availability of fuel oil supply at affordable prices.
+Since the government imposed restrictions on the purchase of fuel oil, the fishermen of Torani had difficulty accommodating large quantities of fuel.
+The need for diesel fuel by Torani fishermen for Fakfak Papua was 2-3 tons litres, depending on the type of engine and the number of machines used.
 Fuel oil is the largest component in the operational cost structure of fishing businesses (Fitrianti et al., 2014).
 Unsurprisingly, any increase in fuel prices will have a major impact on small, medium and large-scale fisheries businesses.
-Most fisheries business representatives agree that the rise in fuel prices is a serious blow that can endanger the long-term viability of the fishery business (Laila & Amanah, 2015; Simatauw et al., 2019).
+Most fisheries business actors agree that the rise in fuel prices is a serious blow that can endanger the long-term viability of the fishery business (Laila and Amanah, 2015; Simatauw et al., 2019).